drand/drand/docs/SECURITY.md

 **Public Group**: Every nodes willing to run the DKG must know the group formation before starting the DKG, including the longterm public keys of each node.
-During the DKG, there might be some nods offline or misbehaving.
+During the DKG, there might be some nodes offline or misbehaving.
 The set of nodes that _successfully_ passed the DKG are called the _qualified_ set of nodes (QUAL).
-These nodes only have a valid shares and are able to produce partial beacons that can be successfully validated with respect to the distributed public key.
+Only these nodes have valid shares and are able to produce partial beacons that can be successfully validated with respect to the distributed public key.